4 Types Of Interview Questions To Ask Before You Hire

 Unemployment has soared through the roof in the past months due to the ongoing economic impact of the pandemic.

-It should come as no surprise if the HR team is currently swamped with applications—all vying for the same position.
+It should come as no surprise if the HR team is currently swamped with applications and asking the same interview questions to applicants vying for the same position.

 While there’s a lot of talent ripe for the picking out there, how’d you know that you are picking the right one?